gutsyfrogcl/faeria-event-log-proposal/README.md

 The basic structure of an event is:

 * `uuid`: A UUID.
-* `at`: An ISO 8601 date that represents when the event ocurred.
+* `at`: An ISO 8601 timestamp with millisecond precision that represents when the event ocurred.
 * `type`: A string representing the type of the event.
 * `attributes`: An additional JSON object with attributes that are dependent to the specific event type.